Skip to main content

 Basic reverse proxy (app on :3000)

-Create a server block:
+Create a site config:

 sudo nano /etc/nginx/sites-available/example.com